-Any employee who believes he or she has been discriminated against in retaliation for "blowing the whistle" on a safety problem or environmental violation, or for engaging in other activity protected under the whistleblower law.
+Any employee who believes he or she has been discriminated against in retaliation for blowing the whistle on a safety problem or environmental violation, or for engaging in other activity protected under the whistleblower law can file a complaint.

 Adverse changes to the whistleblower’s terms and conditions of employment are prohibited.
 This includes a wide range of actions from reprimands to terminations and blacklisting.

-These laws are administered by the US Department of Labor (DOL).
-Complaints must be filed in writing and should be mailed to: US Department of Labor Office of the Assistant Secretary Occupational Safety and Health Administration - Room: S2315 200 Constitution Avenue Washington, DC 20210 202-693-2000
+These listed environmental laws are administered by the U.S. Department of Labor (DOL).
+Any complaints under these federal environmental laws must be filed in writing and mailed to the DOL Office of the Occupational Safety and Health Administration.

-A complaint under six of the environmental statutes must be filed with the DOL in writing within 30 days of the time an employee learns that he or she will be, or has been, subjected to discrimination, harassment or retaliation.
+A complaint under six of the environmental statutes listed above must be filed with the DOL in writing within 30 days of the time an employee learns that he or she will be, or has been, subjected to discrimination, harassment, or retaliation.

 - Back pay with interest